sustainable tallahassee's fifth year anniversary reception

 Everyone on Sustainable Tallahassee's board pitched in to make this, the first big event since our inception, a great success, and we made it happen on a shoestring budget - we were still a young organization in 2012.
 Individual board members prepared the food, hosted drinks and adult beverages (for a donation), coordinated parking, and handled set-up and clean-up of the facility.
 We thank Kokol and Associaties which made a special donation to support this event.

 Following some organizational challenges in 2011, this event sparked renewed momentum and launched excitement about the impact that Sustainable Tallahassee could have in our community.
 Indeed, the following year, 2013, brought many many new accolades and "firsts" for Sustainable Tallahassee.
-Click "Featured Events" and take a look at the significant happenings in 2013.
+Click "Special Event Blogs" and take a look at the significant happenings in 2013.